ADNOC's investment programme will see the creation of new Ruwais conversion and derivatives parks

 ADNOC believes that the park – which will occupy another 3.6 square kilometers – will serve as the catalyst for the creation of focused industry clusters.

-To meet the needs of the new and expanded facilities, ADNOC will also undertake a “significant expansion” of Ruwais City by creating additional housing facilities, as well as infrastructure and community enhancement projects such as healthcare facilities, schools and recreational spaces.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+To meet the needs of the new and expanded facilities, ADNOC will also undertake a “significant expansion” of Ruwais City by creating additional housing facilities, as well as infrastructure and community enhancement projects such as healthcare facilities, schools and recreational spaces.oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Mabrook that's incredible!
 The only thing which Adnoc forgot in their agenda is to integrate a Blockchain Strategy in order to improve their efficiency even more.
 Obviously, generate more profits and maybe add 2% to the GDP of the UAE instead of just 1%.
 I am sure very soon they will get to know about the right use case scenarios :)